Koonawarra

 Koonawarra is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-As evaluated in the latest Census, dwelling structures within Koonawarra consisted of 93.5% houses and 6.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+Koonawarra's dwelling structure, as per the latest Census, consisted of 93.5% houses and 6.5% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in Koonawarra stood at 26.7%, with mortgaged dwellings at 31.0% and rented ones at 42.3%.
-The median monthly mortgage repayment was $1,733, aligning with Regional NSW's average.
-Median weekly rent was recorded at $350, compared to Regional NSW's $330.
+Home ownership in Koonawarra was 26.7%, with mortgaged dwellings at 31.0% and rented ones at 42.3%.
+The median monthly mortgage repayment was $1,733, aligning with Regional NSW's average, while the median weekly rent was $350, compared to Regional NSW's $330.
 Nationally, Koonawarra's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing